dansiegel/Mobile.BuildTools/docs/config/secrets/configuration.md

 - It makes things just a little less magical so that other developers can more quickly generate the secrets.json in the appropriate projects to get started.
 - It makes it possible to support more property types as v2.X now supports all primitives, Uri, Guid, TimeSpan, DateTime, & DateTimeOffset, plus the option to use an array for any property type.

 We can configure the secrets for all of the projects in our solution by providing a value with the Project name and the appropriate configuration in the `buildtools.json` which should be located in the same directory as our solution file.
+Note that the following configuration will enable the Secrets task to run for a project named `AwesomeApp` in your solution.
+All other projects in the solution will not run the Secrets tasks.

 ```json
 {